KirkDJohnson/Microsoft-Intune-365-Entra-and-Azure-Practice/README.md

 <img src="https://github.com/user-attachments/assets/704c4622-11ee-489a-9282-2449c27d3769" alt="Intune and 365"/>
 <br />
 <br />
-There was another tool within Entra Admin Center that like Intune Admin Center allowed me to remotely install enterprise applications.
+There was another tool within Entra Admin Center similar to Intune which allowed me to remotely install enterprise applications.
 I chose to deploy Zoom to the users in the domain.
 The process of adding users or groups to receive the application was similar, it lists the users, but at the top you can choose add group to more efficently add specific users already defined. <br/>
 <img src="https://github.com/user-attachments/assets/628691e3-628a-40e8-968e-b267dffd6926" alt="Intune and 365"/>
 <img src="https://github.com/user-attachments/assets/dd1d355c-6675-4466-a3f0-b7925231919f" alt="Intune and 365"/>
 <br />